Discography of Loma Records - 1964

 Think again...

 The first release of the new year was a rendition of Shirley Bassey's big-voiced James Bond theme tune Goldfinger.
-The film was a box office smash in 1964, so Krasnow would have been working on the basis that anything holding on to the tails of Bond's dinner jacket would have a good chance of success.
+The film was a box office smash in 1964, so Krasnow would have been working on the basis that holding on to the tails of Bond's dinner jacket would offer a good chance of success.
 Except that Loma being Loma, Krasnow didn't find an equally big-voiced female to take on the daunting vocal challenge set by Bassey.
 Instead, unbelievably, he sent in a man.

 Step back up to the microphone please, Mr Billy Storm...